 Farchione agreed to look into it.
 In less than twenty-four hours, Barreiro called Ellenberger and Rausini; he’d spoken with an FBI agent on the Honolulu task force.
-“He’s blaming you (Ellenberger) for jump starting an ice epidemic.
+“He’s blaming you (Ellenberger) for jump starting a public epidemic.
 They’ve got some of Robles’ people in federal custody and they’re talking.”
 Barreiro disclosed that Frank Moon and William Batkin were cooperating.
 Barnard had yet to cooperate, however, he was facing a potential life sentence.
 “So, he’ll break soon.”

 “Holy shit,” gasped Ellenberger.